Dalexander62/BackEndProject/README.md

 ![h2](https://github.com/Dalexander62/BackEndProject/blob/main/Hobby%20Project%20Docs/h2-screenshot%20-%20Copy.png)

-I used a ufc_fighter.schema.sql to create and drop this table between each test, I also used a game-data.sql to insert a specific record into the database for each test so that I knew exactly what the database would contain at the beginning and end of each test.
+I used a ufc_fighter.schema.sql to create and drop this table between each test, I also used a ufc_fighter-data.sql to insert a specific record into the database for each test allowing me to what data is being input.

 I used a MySQL database for production purposes as it persists data:

 ![sql](https://github.com/Dalexander62/BackEndProject/blob/main/Hobby%20Project%20Docs/sql.png)

-Here is an ERD for the structure of both of my databases:
+Here is an ERD for the structure of my database:

 ![ERD](https://github.com/Dalexander62/BackEndProject/blob/main/Hobby%20Project%20Docs/ERD.png)